 This comment brought to mind the ground-breaking research reported in Cultivating the Spirit: How Colleges Can Enhance Students’ Inner Lives (2011), in which Astin, Astin and Lindholm conclude in their final chapter that there are several types of experiences that develop students’ spirituality: study abroad, interdisciplinarity, service learning, philanthropic giving, interracial interaction and leadership training.
 Then the authors go onto say:

 “There is, however, a set of powerful educational tools that have been employed only sparingly by higher education institutions: contemplative practices such as meditation and self-reflection.
-One study found that contemplative practices are among the most powerful tools at our disposal for enhancing students’ spiritual development” (148, italics theirs, underline added).
+One study found that contemplative practices are among the most powerful tools at our disposal for enhancing students’ spiritual development” (148, underline added, italics theirs).

 The key words “rarely” and “sparingly” point toward a clear implication of these research studies: a blind spot in U.S. higher education in developing purpose and spiritual growth within students may very well be the absence of practices in the curriculum.
 Whether they be lifestyle-related or spiritually-oriented, implementing practice-based assignments which incorporate students’ actual lived experiences seems to be an underutilized pedagogical strategy for self-understanding.

 Implementing Practices in Religion Curricula